fsprojects/Paket/docs/content/index.md

 The [install command](paket_install.html) will analyze your [Dependencies](Dependencies_file.html) file and generate a [Lockfile (`Depedencies.lock`)](lockfile.html) file alongside it.
 If the lockfile already exists, then it will not be regenerated.

+You may have a References.list file next to your VS projects to have Paket automatically add references for the package IDs noted in that file.

-Both `Dependencies` and `Dependencies.lock` should be committed to your version control system.
+All the involved files (`Dependencies`, `Dependencies.lock` and `References.list`) should be committed to your version control system.

 Contributing and copyright
 --------------------------